The top 5 beaches in Toronto

 Here are my picks for the top beaches in Toronto.

-Notorious for its clothing optional area, Hanlan's Point also has a side for the less adventurous, even if it's generally far less populated than its nude-friendly neighbour (only the second of its kind in Canada).
-This is surely the most fun beach in Toronto.
+Known best for its clothing optional area, Hanlan's Point also has a side for the less adventurous, even if it's generally far less populated than its nude-friendly neighbour.
+This is surely the most fun beach in Toronto, with some of the best sand around.

 Not the best beach when it comes to water quality, Sunnyside is nevertheless deemed safe to swim most of the time.
 Perhaps due to the proximity of Gus Ryder pool, the beach itself never seems to get altogether that packed (and certainly not like it used to), so it's a good spot to chill with bit of privacy.